Pink-Programmer/AI-Application/README.md

-# AI-Application
+# Stock Market Predictions with Artificial Intelligence

-Group Assignment: Stock market prediction
+Group Assignment:

 In this project, artificial intelligence is used to predict the stock market.
 The goal is to train an artificial intelligence to make the decision whether to sell the stock or not.
 With the decisions made, it is